 Card also served as the Princeton freshman lightweight coach for two seasons (1986 & 1987) following his graduation.
 Both years the Tiger freshmen went undefeated and took Eastern Sprint titles.

-Ned DelGuercio is entering his second season as assistant coach for the Yale Lightweight Crew.
+Ned DelGuercio is in his third season as assistant coach and recruiter for the Yale Lightweight Crew.

-Last season, he guided the Y150 Freshmen to a 6-1 regular season record and a gold medal at the EARC Sprints Championship.
+In 2013, he guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.

-DelGuercio is a six-time US national team member and two-time world champion.
+DelGuercio is a six-time USA national team member and two-time World Champion.
 In 2007 after securing gold in the M8+ at the Pan Am Games, DelGuercio was named to the M4+ for the World Championships in Munich, Germany.
 The USA 4+ took gold by 0.4 seconds.
 The following summer DelGuercio coxed the USA LM8+ at the World Championships in Linz, Austria.
-The United States captured gold by 1.4 seconds after moving from third place into first in the second half of the race.
-He went on to serve as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams.
+The United States captured gold by 1.4 seconds.
+He went on to serve as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams, and raced in the Grand Challenge of the Henley Royal Regatta in 2010 and 2011.

 DelGuercio was a three-year member of the Rutgers heavyweight varsity eight.
 In 2003 his crew reached the Grand Final of the EARC Sprints and the final round of the Henley Royal Regatta.
 After defeating seeded Dartmouth and Leander crews along the way, they placed second to Washington.
-The Rutgers Heavies had competitive seasons through 2004 and 2005 as well, and DelGuercio was selected captain of the 2005 team.
-He received the “20 More” award for persistence and dedication, and graduated in 2006 with a bachelor’s degree in sociology.
+The Rutgers Heavies had competitive seasons through 2004 and 2005 as well, and DelGuercio was made captain of the 2005 team.

 Ned began rowing at St. Joseph’s Preparatory School in Philadelphia.
 He was a four-year member of the team, and three-year letter winner.
-He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing Youth Invitational Regatta in Cincinnati.
-That summer DelGuercio coxed the USA M8+ at the World Rowing Junior Championships in Duisburg, Germany.
+He collected three Stotesbury Cup gold medals, two SRA National Championship gold medals, and his Lightweight 8+ went undefeated in 2001 finishing with a gold medal at the USRowing National Regatta in Cincinnati.
+That summer DelGuercio coxed the USA JM8+ at the World Rowing Junior Championships in Duisburg, Germany.

 Ian Duthie joined the Yale Lightweight Men's crew program in autumn 2011 as an Assistant Coach after two years of working with the Yale Heavyweights.
 This Australian native brings elite-level rowing experience to Yale - Ian won seven State and three National Championships in Lightweight eights for Mercantile Rowing Club in Melbourne, considered Australia's most prominent rowing club where he also acted as a crew selector.